-- 2. The discharge of pollutants at any point other than the outfall numbers specifically authorized in this permit is prohibited, and constitutes a violation thereof. - 3.
-The discharge shall be free from substances, conditions, or combinations thereof that: - a. cause visible floating materials, debris, oils, grease, scum, foam, or other floating matter which degrades water quality or use; - b. produce visible turbidity, settle to form deposits or otherwise adversely affect aquatic life; - c. produce objectionable color, odor or taste, directly or by a chemical or biological action; - d. injure or are toxic or harmful to humans, animals, plants or aquatic life; or - e. induce the growth of undesirable aquatic life. - 4.
-The discharge from Outfalls 001, 003, and 004 shall not cause concentrations of suspended matter at any point to increase more than ten percent (10%) from ambient at any time. - 5.
-The discharge from Outfall 002 shall not cause concentrations of suspended matter at any point to increase more than twenty-five percent (25%) from ambient at any time.
+- 3. The discharge of pollutants at any point other than the outfall numbers 001-012 as specifically authorized by this permit is prohibited. - 4.
+The discharge shall not: - a. cause visible floating materials, debris, oils, grease, scum, foam, or other floating matter which degrades water quality or use; - b. produce visible turbidity, settle to form deposits or otherwise adversely affect aquatic life; - produce objectionable color, odor or taste, directly or by a chemical or biological action; - d. injure or be toxic or harmful to humans, animals, plants or aquatic life; or induce the growth of undesirable aquatic life. - e. cause the pH in the receiving water to be outside the range of 6.5 to 8.5 standard units.

-- 6. The discharge shall not cause the turbidity values in the receiving water to exceed 1.0 Nepthleometric Turbidity Units (NTU) over ambient conditions. - 7.
-The discharge shall not cause the concentration of dissolved oxygen to decrease to less than seventy-five percent (75%) saturation at any time, as influenced by salinity or naturally occurring temperature variations.
-Where natural conditions cause lower dissolved oxygen levels, controllable water quality factors shall not cause further reductions. - 8.
-The discharge shall not cause the salinity of the receiving water to be altered by more than +10% from ambient conditions. - 9.
-The discharge shall not cause the temperature of the receiving water to be changed by more than 1.8°F (1.0°C) from ambient conditions. - 10.
-The discharge shall not contain concentrations of oil or petroleum products that: - a. cause a visible film, or sheen, or result in visible discoloration of the surface with a corresponding oil or petroleum product odor; - b. cause damage to fish, invertebrates, or objectionable degradation of drinking water quality; or - c. form an oil deposit on the shores or bottom of the receiving body of water. - 11.
-The discharge shall be free of toxic substances in concentrations that produce detrimental physiological, acute or chronic responses in human, plant, animal or aquatic life. - 12.
-The discharge shall be free of toxic substances in concentrations that produce contamination in harvestable aquatic life to the extent that it causes detrimental physiological, acute or chronic responses in humans or protected wildlife, when consumed. - 13.
-The survival of aquatic life in marine waters subjected to the discharge, or other controllable water quality factors, shall not be less than that for the same water body in areas unaffected by the waste discharge. - 14.
-The discharge, alone or in combination with other sources, shall not cause a violation of any applicable water quality standard. - 15.
-Samples taken in compliance with the effluent monitoring requirements specified in Part I of this permit shall be taken at the point immediately following the final treatment process and before mixing with the receiving water.
+- f. cause turbidity values in the receiving water to exceed 1.0 Nepthleometric Turbidity Units (NTU) over ambient conditions. - g. cause temperature of the receiving water to be changed by more than 1.8°F (1.0°C) from ambient conditions. - h. produce concentrations of oil or petroleum products that: - i. cause a visible film, or sheen, or results in visible discoloration of the surface with a corresponding oil or petroleum product odor; - ii. cause damage to fish, invertebrates, or objectionable degradation of drinking water quality; or - iii. form an oil deposit on the shores or bottom of the receiving body of water. - iv. cause toxic substances in concentrations that produce detrimental physiological, acute or chronic responses in human, plant, animal or aquatic life. - v. cause toxic substances in concentrations that produce contamination in harvestable aquatic life to the extent that it causes detrimental physiological, acute or chronic responses in humans or protected wildlife, when consumed. - i. cause the survival of aquatic life in marine waters subjected to the discharge, or other controllable water quality factors, to be less than that for the same water body in areas unaffected by the waste discharge - j. include blasting abrasive (new and spent), rust, scale, paint particles, trash, debris, sanitary wastes, chemical and biological warfare agents, and radioactive materials. - k. consist of sanitary waste, bilge water or ballast water from vessels-in-dry dock. - 1. consist of solids removed from vessels-in-dry dock, or any debris generated in the dry dock by the dry dock work crew.